-Find Your Long Term Rental Home in Isla - Within Your Budget
+Find Your Long Term Rental Home in Isla

 I'm Paul Doane, your local Isla rental agent.
 I was a licensed realtor in Canada for 15 years, so I know how to best help you find the home of your dreams here in paradise.